-Yes, out of the many ancient temples dedicated to Lord Shiva there are a few temples which lie more or less on the same longitude like the Kedarnath temple, Kaleshwara Mukteeshwara Swamy Temple, Srikalahasti Temple, Ekambareswarar Temple, Jambukeswara Temple, Annamalaiyar Temple, Nataraja Temple and Ramanathaswamy Temple.
+Yes, out of the many ancient temples dedicated to Lord Shiva there are a few temples that lie more or less on the same longitude like the Kedarnath temple, Kaleshwara Mukteeshwara Swamy Temple, Srikalahasti Temple, Ekambareswarar Temple, Jambukeswara Temple, Annamalaiyar Temple, Nataraja Temple, and Ramanathaswamy Temple.
 All of them more or less around the same geographic longitude which is 79° E 41’54”.

 And if you look at the map then you will get to know that if we connect the dots then it will make a straight line.

 So, the question which arises here is that was there some reason to take such a step?
 Because our ancestors didn’t have any means to specifically map out the exact geographical locations of these places.
 If yes, what kind of tools or instruments they used?
 And where is the record for such tools to have existed in the current timeline?

 Furthermore, what is really interesting to know is that each of these temples signifies a respective element of the Pancha Boota namely Earth, Water, Fire, Air, and Space.